DEVELOPMENTAL DYSPLASIA OF THE HIPS

 SCFE is the most common hip problem in teenagers.
 SCFE occurs when the head of the femur (top of the thigh bone) “slips” off the neck of the femur, causing problems with the alignment of the hip joint, and leading to groin, hip and knee pain that gets worse over time.
 Surgery is almost always needed to treat teenagers with SCFE; however, there are different surgery options with potential complications associated with each type.
 SCFE can lead to chronic pain, arthritis of the hip joint, and/or the need for a hip replacement at a young age.

 In collaboration with Boston Children’s Hospital, Kishore Mulpuri is the Co-Principal Investigator and Emily Schaeffer is the scientific lead in the development of the largest international prospective study for all children that have been diagnosed with and treated for SCFE with the intention of following them until they reach the age of 18.
-Most existing information on SCFE has been Development of this registry will help us to better understand the outcomes of different surgeries and treatment approaches, ultimately improving the quality of care and quality of life for these patients.
+Development of this registry will help us to better understand the outcomes of different surgeries and treatment approaches, ultimately improving the quality of care and quality of life for these patients.

 CHILDREN WITH CEREBRAL PALSY